elliehed/dspp/index.md

 ## About me
 I am a Cyber Risk Data Specialist with an academic background in mathematics.
 I hold an MSci in Mathematics with Theoretical Physics and am currently undertaking a BSc in Data Science alongside full‑time work to strengthen my data science and applied analytics skills.

-My work often focuses on analysing and interpreting complex security and operational datasets, developing repeatable data pipelines, and producing clear, decision‑focused visualisations.
-This portfolio showcases selected academic and professional projects completed as part of the Data Science Professional Practice module.
+My work often focuses on analysing and interpreting complex security and operational datasets, developing repeatable data pipelines, and producing clear and thought-provoking visualisations.
+This portfolio showcases professional projects using public datasets, completed as part of the Data Science Professional Practice module.

 ## Skills
 - Data analysis, ETL pipelines, and feature engineering